scarzehd/vackster-notes/src/site/notes/Welcome to Vackster.md

 Have a look around.
 Anything that brain of yours can think of can be found.

+Keep in mind that this site only updates every 5 minutes.
+Be patient.

 # Magics
 - [[Magic/Types/Tech Magic/Tech Magic\|Tech Magic]]
 - [[Magic/Types/Fire Magic/Fire Magic\|Fire Magic]]